yzh44yzh/elixir_course/lesson_11/11_04_application.md

 A general guideline is to use the supervisor without a callback module only at the top of your supervision tree, generally in the Application.start/2 callback.

 To implement the Application behaviour, we have to use Application and define a start/2 function.
 The goal of start/2 is to start a supervisor, which will then start any child services or execute any other code our application may need.

+Stopping an application with a callback module has three steps:
+- If present, invoke the optional callback prep_stop/1.
+- Terminate the top-level supervisor.
+- Invoke the required callback stop/1.
+step 2 is a blocking one.